Jordan6794/Habits30/src/improvements.md

 -  Get good desktop screen for preview (or go carousel/video ?)
-- add lifetime success/fail for stats ?
 - Upgrade design of habit page (need to fill blank/titles etc)
-- Initialise didChange at false ? or just not put in DB ?
 - Find a name for branding
 - Update ma nav
 - Redirect/guard from landing if logged in